peturs15/Jertep/docs/AdministrationManual.md

 -
 ####Play Tic Tac Toe on your computer.
-Now you have to go to [GitHub](https://github.com/peturs15/Jertep) and download the project as .zip/.tar.gz
+Now you go to [GitHub](https://github.com/peturs15/Jertep) and download the project as .zip/.tar.gz

 On Unix/Linux open the command prompt and go the location of the folder.
 Write the command *./bin/compile* to run the game